ultralytics/ultralytics/docs/models/yolo-nas.md

 ### Key Features

 - **Quantization-Friendly Basic Block:** YOLO-NAS introduces a new basic block that is friendly to quantization, addressing one of the significant limitations of previous YOLO models.
 - **Sophisticated Training and Quantization:** YOLO-NAS leverages advanced training schemes and post-training quantization to enhance performance.
 - **AutoNAC Optimization and Pre-training:** YOLO-NAS utilizes AutoNAC optimization and is pre-trained on prominent datasets such as COCO, Objects365, and Roboflow 100.
 This pre-training makes it extremely suitable for downstream object detection tasks in production environments.

 ## Pre-trained Models

-Ultralytics provides several pre-trained YOLO-NAS models available for auto-download:
+Experience the power of next-generation object detection with the pre-trained YOLO-NAS models provided by Ultralytics.
+These models are designed to deliver top-notch performance in terms of both speed and accuracy.
+Choose from a variety of options tailored to your specific needs:

 | Model            | mAP   | Latency (ms) |
 |------------------|-------|--------------|